yushiyangk/GPath/README.md

 ### Install

-To install the package locally (in the venv), run `pip install .`.
-To keep the installed package always in sync with the source code, instead run `pip install -e .`.
+To install the package locally (in the venv) while keeping it in sync with the source code, run `pip install -e .`.

 ### Testing